Effective for all transactions that will be considered by the Bank on or after August 1, 2020

 The process for Category A transactions includes screens to determine whether the risk of potentially substantial adverse impact is sufficiently high to warrant a Detailed Economic Impact Analysis.

-1. Amount of EXIM Bank Financing: Transactions for more than $10 million11 in EXIM Bank financing12 that are not subject to specified trade orders or preliminary trade actions are evaluated for substantial injury.13
+1. Amount of EXIM Financing: Transactions for more than $10 million in EXIM financing that are not subject to specified trade orders or preliminary trade actions are evaluated for substantial injury.

 a.
 For purposes of determining whether a proposed transaction exceeds the $10 million threshold, the Bank will aggregate the dollar amount of the proposed transaction and the dollar amounts of all loans and guarantees approved by the Bank in the preceding 24-month period that involved the same foreign entity and substantially the same product to be produced.
 If the aggregate financing exceeds $10 million, the aggregate incremental production is subject to the substantial injury test.
 However, only the proposed transaction will be affected by the result of the analysis.